 Key Selection Criteria:

-- Impact and contribution of the work to OPP’s Heritage.
+- Impact and contribution of the work to the preservation and/or promotion of OPP’s Heritage.

 - Quality of time, effort and writing.

 - Persons nominated must be living at the time of the submission.

 - Work does not have to be published or completed for consideration.

 - Work includes books, research papers, thesis, essays, research databases, and newspaper/magazine/journal publications.

 - Work does not have to be historic in nature.
 It may be about current OPP operations that will have long-term significance in the evolving story of the OPP.